 Coronavirus (COVID-19) Updates

-According to the CDC, there is no evidence at present that companion animals/pets such as dogs or cats can spread the new coronavirus.
+According to the CDC, there is no evidence at present that companion animals/pets such as dogs or cats are a significant factor in spreading the new coronavirus.

 At Leader Dogs for the Blind, we are committed to keeping our dogs and our clients safe.
 There has been a lot of information surrounding the current global situation with COVID-19, with a lot of unanswered questions and we wanted to reassure you of what we do know at this time.